n10v/id3v2/README.md

 # ID3v2

 ## IMHO
 I think, **ID3v2** is a very overwhelmed standard: it does **more than it really should do**.
 There are a lot of aspects, which developer should take into consideration.
 And that's why it's pretty complicated to write a **good library**.
-So if you have some thoughts about writing a **new simply standard** for providing information for digital music tracks, just write me.
+So if you have some thoughts about writing a **new simply and elegant standard** for providing information for digital music tracks, just write me.
 I think, it's a good time to write an appropriate standard for it 😉

 ## Information
 **Stable and fast ID3v2 Library written in Go**